pape1412/airbnb/README.md

 * What factors influence the income of an Airbnb apartment in Berlin?

 ## Files
-The following files were used throughout the analysis of the data set:
+The following notebooks were used throughout the analysis of the data set:
 - q1_airbnb_popularity.ipynb
 - q2_airbnb_income.ipynb
 - q3_airbnb_income_features.ipynb

-Despite that, I've used a geojson file in order to create the choropleth maps of Berlin:
+The notebooks include the code to answer all three questions as well as markdown cells that outline the underlying thought process and a discussion of the obtained results.
+The folder _data_ includes a .geojson object that was used to draw a choropleth map of Berlin neighbourhood groups:
-- berlin_neighbourhood_groups.geojson
+* berlin_neighbourhood_groups.geojson
-There are two more geojson files of a neighbourhoods on a more granular level as well as one for ZIP codes.

-I've created two maps:
+Last but not least, the folder _results_ contains three graphical outputs of the analysis (one for each question) which were used to present the findings of this project in a Medium blog post:
-- airbnb_income_neighbourhoods.html
+* airbnb_income_neighbourhoods.html
-- airbnb_prices_neighbourhoods.html
+* correlations.png
+* popularity.png

 ## Process
 ## Findings